A speed test comparing all the most popular UHS-II and UHS-I memory cards in the Sony RX10 II.

 Transcend 64GB U3 UHS-I

-I would also avoid UHS-II cards for this cameras since you gain no benefit and they often give mixed results.
+I would also avoid UHS-II cards for these cameras since you gain no benefit, and they often give mixed results.

 Best SD Memory Cards For The Sony RX10 II Conclusions

-If you’re looking to just shoot photos, most memory cards will work fine since most memory cards will have their speed bottlenecked by the camera before the cards max performance is reached.
-For video you’ll need an SDXC card 64GB or bigger and it should be U3.
+If you’re looking to just shoot photos, most memory cards will work fine since the camera will bottleneck their speed before the card’s max performance is reached.
+For video, you’ll need an SDXC card 64GB or bigger, and it should be U3.

-From my experience cards larger than the 64GB versions also will perform the same, or at least very similar.
+From my experience, cards larger than the 64GB versions will also perform the same or at least be very similar.
 So if you want to get the 128GB version of a certain card, go for it.

 If your U3 memory card isn’t working, I’ve created a Sony 4k 100M Memory Card Guide that explains many of the issues as well as how to troubleshoot some problems.